 Every year, Pack 83 holds the Pinewood Derby race.
 Pack 83 provides each Cub Scout with an official Pinewood Derby kit at the December Pack Meeting.
 You and your child will design the car and build it together, and then race it on Pack 83’s 50-foot 4-lane aluminum track.
-For this year’s event date see our calendar.
+For this year’s dates, times and locations — including the Friday check-in and Saturday race times — see our calendar.

 Pack 83’s Official Pinewood Derby Rules